 - 9.1.
 Auckland Council has classified the entire corridor through which Auckland Light Rail will run, as 'under investigation'.
-Auckland Council has not disclosed any significant insight into the proposed approach to zoning changes in the substantial part of Auckland found within the corridor. - 9.2.
-Property Council are strong supporters of the Auckland Light Rail project.
+Auckland Council has not disclosed any significant insight into the proposed approach to zoning changes in the substantial part of Auckland found within the corridor. - Property Council are strong supporters of the Auckland Light Rail project.
 We are concerned that there is a lack of transparency provided to the property sector with regards to the proposed zoning changes in the Auckland Light Rail Corridor.
-Developers need certainty and clear access to information in order to make investment decisions that shape the built environment for generations.

-- 9.3.
-It is vital that the approach taken to the zoning changes needed for Auckland Light Rail is proactive.
+Developers need certainty and clear access to information in order to make investment decisions that shape the built environment for generations. - It is vital that the approach taken to the zoning changes needed for Auckland Light Rail is proactive.
 Auckland Light Rail is a project which will have a significant impact on the built environment of the city, and it is crucial that all stakeholders in the project are involved in decision making.
-We do, however, understand the difficulties faced by Auckland Council in this space, due to the lack of information currently available on the final route and specific station locations for Light Rail. - 9.4.
-When looking at the intensification options associated with Auckland Light Rail, Auckland Council should be assessing the whole range of factors critical to the project's success.
-These include, but are not limited to, the potential for large scale zoning uplift, additional transport links to the new stations, alignment with other central and local government plans and market driven factors such as demand for housing. - 9.5.
-As discussed earlier in this submission, we support the proposed 800m walkable catchment standard around rapid transit stations, such as those that will be built for Auckland Light Rail.
+We do, however, understand the difficulties faced by Auckland Council in this space, due to the lack of information currently available on the final route and specific station locations for Light Rail. - When looking at the intensification options associated with Auckland Light Rail, Auckland Council should be assessing the whole range of factors critical to the project's success.
+These include, but are not limited to, the potential for large scale zoning uplift, additional transport links to the new stations, alignment with other central and local government plans and market driven factors such as demand for housing. - As discussed earlier in this submission, we support the proposed 800m walkable catchment standard around rapid transit stations, such as those that will be built for Auckland Light Rail.
 We urge Auckland Council to ensure that these walkable catchments are not overly encumbered by qualifying matter overlays. - 9.6.
 Given the clear significance of the Auckland Light Rail project to Auckland, we are disappointed with the current approach of Auckland Council of classifying the entire corridor as 'under investigation'.
-We recommend that Auckland Council work with Property Council to ensure that the approach to zoning and Auckland Light Rail is proactive and meets Auckland's future needs.
+We strongly recommend that as an initial decision, Auckland Council upzone based on current realities of Light Rail in Auckland.
+This would see upzoning to the THAB zone within walkable catchments of existing centres and rapid transport stations.
+In the long term, we recommend that Auckland Council work with Property Council to ensure that the approach to zoning and Auckland Light Rail is proactive and meets Auckland's future needs.